initbar/isshd/README.md

 # Insecure SSHD

-⚠️ This is only for development purposes.
+⚠️ This should be used only for development.

 ## Server